Why did God allow Thousands of Years to Pass and for False Religions to Emerge before Revealing the Truth?

 The LORD revealed truth to humanity via his special revelation to Israel and, subsequently, Christ, the New Testament and genuine Christians.

-As far as why did Yahweh wait until the time of Moses to reveal special revelation via Scripture, He likely had to wait for a culture with 1. an advanced written language and a suitable alphabet thereof and 2. the capabilities to preserve those Scriptures from generation to generation.
+As far as why did Yahweh wait until the time of Moses to reveal special revelation via Scripture, He likely had to wait for a culture with 1. an advanced written language and a suitable alphabet thereof and 2.the capabilities to preserve those Scriptures from generation to generation.
 (Google how the Hebraic Scriptures were carefully copied/preserved by scribes from generation to generation; it’s fascinating stuff).
 God also had to wait for Israel to escape slavery to Egypt.

-In regards to why God chose Israel to be his chosen people go here.
+For why God chose Israel to be his chosen people go here.

 Follow-Up Questions & Answers

-In the comments section below, a reader asked some follow-up questions:
+A reader asked some follow-up questions:

 You state: “Genesis was written between 1445-1405 BC (almost 3500 years ago).”
 Could you please provide some reputable sources as to where you got this information?